-Retraining and placement procedure - organisational change
+Part A: Retraining and placement procedure - organisational change

-Overview
+1 Overview

 1.1 Council's placement program proactively assists and demonstrates respect for people who are involved in and affected by technological or organisational change.
-The program balances our need to ensure value for money with our commitment to retaining and retraining our employees.
+The program balances Council's need to ensure value for money with its commitment to retaining and retraining its employees.
 A fundamental principle of the program is to facilitate the expeditious placement of employees to permanent roles.
-The retraining and placement of individuals will be in accordance with the provisions and principles outlined for retraining, placement and separation in Council's Certified Agreement.
+The retraining and placement of individuals will be in accordance with the provisions and principles outlined for retraining, placement and separation in this Agreement.
 The placement program provides an opportunity for employees to be placed either within Council or to consider career opportunities external to Council.

-- 2.1 This procedure applies to permanent employees of Brisbane City Council who have been referred to the program as a result of a Brisbane Best Value (BBV) review organisation design or organisational change, for example, where new technology is introduced, and/or business or operational requirements change, impacting on the continuing need for existing roles.
+- 2.1 This procedure applies to permanent employees of Brisbane City Council who have been referred to the program as a result of Organisation Design, for example, where new technology is introduced, and/or business or operational requirements change, impacting on the continuing need for existing roles.
 Council is committed to, where possible, using natural attrition strategies. - 2.2 The Retraining and placement procedure organisational change does not apply in the following work situations: - (i) the ordinary and customary turnover of labour, temporary, casual and part-time employees - (ii) work program changes and re-scheduling (whether daily or annual) where employees are moved to another workplace or situation on completion of the task at hand or in response to workloads - (iii) where the employee is subject to performance management for poor performance, attendance or misconduct, the placement program must not be used as an alternative to the managing poor performance and misconduct process.

-Definitions
+3 Definitions

-- 3.2.1 Surplus employee An employee whose role has become surplus to requirements. - 3.2.2 Voluntary Redundancy The separation of a surplus employee from Council based on the employee's acceptance of Council's redundancy offer and subject to Australian Taxation Office rulings. - 3.2.3 Voluntary Redundancy package The monetary package provided to employees who leave Council through a redundancy option.
+Surplus employee - An employee whose role has become surplus to requirements.

+Voluntary Redundancy - The separation of a surplus employee from Council based on the employee's acceptance of Council's redundancy offer and subject to Australian Taxation Office rulings.

+Voluntary Redundancy package - The monetary package provided to an employee who leaves Council through a redundancy option.